U.S. Embassy Montevideo, Uruguay - MTV

 Step 1: Register your appointment online

 You need to register your appointment online.
-Registering your appointment provides us with the information we need to return your passport to you after your interview.
+Registering your appointment provides us the information we need to return your passport to you after your interview.
 Registration is free.
-Click the “Register” button below to register.
+Click the “Register” button below.

 Register >>